milonmaze/privacy-terms-observatory/about.att.com/csr/home/governance/transparency.html.md

 At AT&T, we take our responsibility to protect your information and privacy very seriously.
 You can learn more by reading our Customer Privacy Issue Brief.

-Download August 2023 Report
+Download February 2024 Report
 Overview

 Like all companies, we are required by law to provide information to government and law enforcement entities, as well as parties to civil lawsuits, by complying with court orders, subpoenas, lawful discovery requests and other legal requirements.
-This AT&T Transparency Report provides (1) specific data regarding the number and types of legal demands to which we responded for the first half of 2023 that compelled AT&T to provide information about (a) communications or (b) our customers, as well as (2) information permitted by law to be disclosed about Foreign Intelligence Surveillance Act demands for the second half of 2022.
+This AT&T Transparency Report provides (1) specific data regarding the number and types of legal demands to which we responded for the second half of 2023 that compelled AT&T to provide information about (a) communications or (b) our customers, as well as (2) information permitted by law to be disclosed about Foreign Intelligence Surveillance Act demands for the first half of 2023.
 The Transparency Report also provides information about legal demands that were partially or completely rejected, demands for location information, emergency requests and international legal demands.

 In this report, “AT&T” includes all of AT&T’s operating units as of this reporting period: